-For 2015, company-wide performance goals consisted of three components for the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer and consisted of one component for the Senior Vice President- Marketing and Sales, and Senior Vice President-Engineering and Network Planning.
-The first component, representing 70% of the total target for the Chief Executive Officer and Chief Operating Officer, 60% of the total target for the Chief Financial Officer, and 20% of the total target for the Senior Vice President- Marketing and Sales, and Senior Vice President-Engineering and Network Planning, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
-Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan and expenses relating to the Executive Supplemental Retirement Plan.
+For 2016, company-wide performance goals consisted of three components for salaried Company employees, including the named executive officers.
+The first component, representing 70% of the total target for the Chief Executive Officer and Chief Operating Officer, and 60% of the total target for the Chief Financial Officer, the Senior Vice President- Wireless, and Vice President-Legal, was a financial objective based on adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted operating income was defined as operating income before depreciation and amortization (OIBDA), excluding accrued expenses for the current year's incentive plan, expenses relating to the Executive Supplemental Retirement Plan and one-time costs related to the nTelos acquisition and customer transition.

-The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$132.7 million (below which no bonus would be earned on this component); a goal of approximately \$135.4 million (which represented 100% achievement toward this component); and a high of approximately \$138.0 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
-The independent directors set the \$135.4 million goal after taking into account the Company's operating budget for 2015 and the Company's 2014 adjusted operating income.
-The goal represented approximately a 2.7% increase from 2014's adjusted operating income, which was \$131.8 million.
-The maximum threshold of \$138.0 million represented approximately a 4.7% increase over 2014's adjusted operating income, and was viewed as evidencing high achievement.
+The target levels of adjusted operating income for the named executive officers were: a minimum of approximately \$194.0 million (below which no bonus would be earned on this component); a goal of approximately \$204.2 million (which represented 100% achievement toward this component); and a high of approximately \$224.6 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The independent directors set the \$204.2 million goal after taking into account the Company's operating budget for 2016 and the expected effects of the nTelos acquisition.
+The maximum threshold of \$224.6 million represented 110% of budgeted adjusted operating income for 2016, and was viewed as evidencing high achievement.

-Calculated with the exclusions described above, the 2015 adjusted operating income was \$148.6 million.
-Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2015, it was determined by the Company's independent directors that the \$138.0 million maximum threshold had been exceeded, resulting in a 150% achievement for the financial objective.
+Calculated with the exclusions described above, the 2016 adjusted operating income was \$223.0 million.
+Based upon these results and after considering whether any unusual items impacted the financial accomplishments in 2016, it was determined by the Company's independent directors that the \$204.2 million goal threshold had been exceeded, resulting in a 146.1% achievement for the financial objective.

-The two other company-wide performance goals for 2015 for the Chief Executive Officer, Chief Operating Officer, and Chief Financial Officer were customer growth in the number of post-paid customers in our PCS business and growth in Revenue Generating Units (RGUs) in the Cable business.
-These measures were chosen as performance objectives because of the Company's belief that increased customer growth reflects that the Company is providing good service and is a direct measure of how well the Company is performing in these business segments against alternative services.
-The goal for net customer additions anticipated continued growth over 2014 results, and the goal for Cable RGUs represented significant growth in RGUs over 2014 results.
-The growth in net additions in our PCS business was based on expectations for demand for wireless services continuing to be driven by demand for smartphones and additional mobile data capabilities, and decreasing levels of churn.
-The budgeted growth in net additions in our Cable business was based on expected gains resulting from demand for new services and upgrades.
+The two other company-wide performance goals for 2016 for the named executive officers were customer growth in the number of post-paid customers in our PCS business and growth in the gross margin in the Cable business.
+The PCS growth measure was chosen as a performance objective because of the Company's belief that increased customer growth reflects that the Company is providing good service and is a direct measure of how well the Company is performing in the wireless segment against alternative providers.
+The goal for net PCS customer additions anticipated continued growth over 2015 results in the legacy Shentel wireless markets as well as the effects of the nTelos acquisition.
+The Cable segment gross margin measure was calculated as the annual Cable service revenue less the annual cost of goods sold and was chosen as a performance objective because of the Company's focus on increasing the Cable segment's contribution to overall operating income.
+The goal for gross margin in the Cable segment represented significant growth in the gross margin over 2015 results.